pb82/MissMatch/README.md

 MissMatch
 =========

 A pattern-matcher for JavaScript.
-It allows you to match any kind of JavaScript value against patterns, bind values to names and execute handler functions, when a pattern matches
+It allows you to match any kind of JavaScript value against patterns, bind values to names and execute handler functions, when a pattern matches.

 Patterns are composed in a simple and concise syntax:
 -----------------------------------------------------